 - About the Alexandria Resilience Fund Info Session – September 25.
 Watch the video here.

-- Individualized Alexandria Resilience Fund Coaching Sessions - Register here.
+- Individualized Alexandria Resilience Fund Coaching Sessions - Offered from October - December, 2020.

 - Understanding Financial Health & Planning Ahead Session – October 1.
 The webinar addressed critical areas of focus in a time of uncertainty and provided tools that can be used in the short-term.
 The workshop also included Q&A and information about the Alexandria Resilience Fund.
 Other topics included: